 Orange, the Svadisthana (Sacral) Chakra.

-A color such as orange is associated with creativity and your pleasure center.
+Orange is a color that is associated with creativity and your pleasure center.
 Label activities that inspire your passion with this color.

 Yellow, the Manipura (Solar Plexus) Chakra.